laloxox/Pokemon-Quiz/README.md

 # Pokemon Quiz

-## Contenido
+## Content
-Este proyecto esta construido con HTML, CSS Y JavaScript

-Haciendo uso del paradigma de programacion orientado a objetos para crear un quiz basado en pokemon.
+This project is built with HTML, CSS and JavaScript using the object-oriented programming paradigm to create a quiz based on pokemon.

 ## Estado del proyecto

-El proyecto aun esta en desarrollo enfocado principalmente en ofrecer un diseño atractivo
+The project is still under development focused mainly on offering an attractive design.

-### Demo
+## Demo

-si deseas ver una demo del proyecto desplegada, puedes visitar: <https://laloxox.github.io/Pokemon-Quiz/>
+If you want to see the demo of this project deployed, you can visit: <https://laloxox.github.io/Pokemon-Quiz/>

+## Development envoirement requirements

+Install the dependencies required

+- @babel-core
+- @babel-cli
+- @babel-node
+- @babel/preste-env

+## Install

+`npm install`